Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 JR Kyushu

-If you’re arriving by train, chances are you’ll be using JR Kyushu.
+If you’re arriving by train, you’ll probably be using JR Kyushu.

 This railway company operates throughout Kyushu, including Kumamoto Prefecture.